sklarsa/securechat/README.md

 Currently, only text messaging will be supported, but the aim is to support multimedia content like images, gifs, and videos.

 ## Details

+## Questions

+1. Use built-in ipfs/ipns keystore for identity or a separate private key managed by this executable?